jorge-ramirez-upm/RepTate/docs/source/installation.rst

 Binary packages (containing all the needed files and libraries), for the latest version (|release|) can be downloaded from the **Releases** section of the RepTate GitHub repository: `here <https://github.com/jorge-ramirez-upm/RepTate/releases>`_.
 Unzip the downloaded file and look for the RepTate executable.
 The Linux binary packages should work on Ubuntu 22.04.

+Current macOS releases include a DMG and ZIP for each supported architecture (``arm64`` and ``x86_64``).
+The application is currently ad-hoc signed, not Apple-notarized or Developer ID signed. macOS Gatekeeper may therefore block the first launch after download; in Finder, Control-click ``RepTate.app`` and choose ``Open`` to approve it.
+Ad-hoc signing does not make the application trusted or notarized, and the DMG container itself is unsigned.

 Previous versions of the binary packages can be downloaded from the following `folder
 <https://upm365-my.sharepoint.com/:f:/g/personal/jorge_ramirez_upm_es/EmVwGD9TFo1BhgRlBahS3NwB98txob9v_e3CUJSVYITKYg?e=9QB5vz>`_.